Suth272/Wonder-of-VR/README.md

 + CSS was used to code the styling of the website

 ## Frameworks, Libraries & Programs Used
-+ Balsamiq - Was used to create the Wireframes for the website
++ [Balsamiq](https://balsamiq.com/wireframes/) - Was used to create the Wireframes for the website
-+ Gimp - Was used to compress and manipulate the images
++ [Gimp](https://www.gimp.org) - Was used to compress and manipulate the images
-+ Font Awesome - Provided the various icons used in the website
++ [Font Awesome](https://fontawesome.com) - Provided the various icons used in the website
-+ Google Fonts - Provided the fonts and VR icon used in the website
++ [Google Fonts](https://fonts.google.com) - Provided the fonts and VR icon used in the website
 + Chrome Dev Tools - Used extensively to test and debug the website throughout its build.
-+ Gitpod -  Used to create and host the website
++ [Virtual Studio Code](https://code.visualstudio.com) -  Used to create and host the website
-+ Github - Used to deploy the website
++ [Github](https://github.com) - Used to deploy the website
-+ Am I Responsive - Used to create the image of the home page displaying on multiple screens
++ [Am I Responsive](https://ui.dev/amiresponsive) - Used to create the image of the home page displaying on multiple screens
-+ Favicon - Used to create the icon for the website
++ [Favicon](https://favicon.io/favicon-generator/) - Used to create the icon for the website
-+ Markdown Table Generator - Used to create the table in the compatibility and responsive testing section
++ [Markdown Table Generator](https://www.tablesgenerator.com/markdown_tables) - Used to create the table in the compatibility and responsive testing section
-+ Color Hunt - The colour scheme used on the website
++ [Color Hunt](https://colorhunt.co) - The colour scheme used on the website